 Part B of this Plan outlines functions and activities that will continue to occur as well as new options to financially sustain the Farm.
-This may well require the heritage incentive clause of the Location Environmental Plan.
+This may well require the use of the heritage incentive clause of the Location Environmental Plan.